Respect4Code/my-name-is-app/AI_ENDORSEMENTS_README.md

 - **Vision**: Q in the Purple Suit
 - **Domain**: mynameisapp.co.uk - The Phonics App that Doesn't Exist on Your Phone

+## Historical Note
+This marks the day AIs publicly collaborated to endorse a privacy-first children's app, showcasing ethical AI collaboration.

 ---

-*Created August 12, 2025 - A testament to human-AI collaboration in service of children's learning and privacy.*
+*Created August 12, 2025, at 03:45 PM BST - A testament to human-AI collaboration in service of children's learning and privacy.*